 At Tanfield Lea Community Primary School, we believe that inclusive education means providing all pupils with appropriate education and support alongside their peers.
 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
-Further information can be found in the SEND Information Report.
+Further information can be found in the SEN Information Report.
 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.